Nigel Harris (editor): Journalistic and publishing career

 Harris was appointed editor of Rail in 1995.
-The magazine is currently produced every two weeks by Bauer Consumer Media.
-Since 1995 he has written extensively about the privatisation of British Rail and the impact of the privatisation of British Rail.
+The magazine is produced every two weeks by Bauer Consumer Media.
+Since 1995 he has written about the privatisation of British Rail and the impact of the privatisation of British Rail.
 He has written opinion and analysis for The Times, and provided specialist rail industry comment for, among others, the BBC's Today programme.
-He has also specialist books on railways and shipping to his credit.
+He has published books on the topic of the rail industry.
 One major project has been editing and researching for A New Illustrated History of Her Majesty's Railway Inspectorate, by Ian Prosser and David Keay.

 Harris has provided expert evidence to the Transport Select Committee of the UK Parliament.
 He was the principal witness at a televised select committee meeting on 26 May 2021 discussing the Williams-Shapps White Paper on Great British Railways formation.
 He has also given evidence to the Rail Accident Investigation Branch.
-He is a regular conference speaker, panelist and chair.